Tookfreshman/ca-input-pc/README.md

 # ca-input-pc

-a ca input plugin in vue
+A CA input plugin for vue

 # Install